phoenixnap/k8s-cloud-provider-bmc/README.md

 When CCM encounters a `Service` of `type=LoadBalancer`, it will use the PhoenixNAP API to:

 1. Look for a block of public IP addresses with the cluster and constant PhoenixNAP tags, as well as the tag `service=<serviceID>`.
 Else:
-2. Request a new, location-specific `/31` IP block and tag it appropriately.
+2. Request a new, location-specific `/29` IP block and tag it appropriately.
-3. Use the last IP in the block for the service.
+3. Use the first available IP in the block, i.e. the third, for the Service.
 4. Set the IP to `Service.Spec.LoadBalancerIP`.
+5. Pass control to the specific load-balancer implementation.

 #### Service Load Balancer IP Location